mmcc007/screenshots/README.md

 ````
 Note: emulators and simulators corresponding to the devices in your config file must be installed on your test machine.

+## Device Configuration
+Individual devices can be configured in `screenshots.yaml` by specifying per device config parameters.
+(The `:` at the end of the device name indicates that a map of parameters can optionally follow in YAML.)

+### Frames
+The optional frame parameter of the device is used to control whether screenshots generated on a particular device should be placed in a frame.
+The frame value can be true or false (see example above).

 # Integration with Fastlane
 Since _Screenshots_ is intended to be used with Fastlane, after _Screenshots_ completes, the images can be found in your project at:
 ````